JustinMountain/personal-blog/projects/running-ansible-in-my-homelab.md

 Now that I'm able to put a server into an initiated state, things can start to branch out from here.
 I should learn how to make a template so that I can skip both the manual installation phase *and* save some compute doing `apt update && apt upgrade`.

-Past that, I think learning how to initate an Ansible user (and other users?) during init would add safety and a valuable learning opportunity.
+Past that, I think learning how to initate an Ansible user (and other users?) during init would add safety and be a valuable learning opportunity.

 I would also like to explore using Ansible to automate my Proxmox VM backups.
-This would tie nicely into an upgrade testing workflow; being able to backup, update, test, then rollback or continue in an automation would make managing a scaling number of servers much easier.
+This would tie nicely into an upgrade testing workflow: being able to backup, update, test, then rollback or continue in an automation would make managing a scaling number of servers much easier.

-More speficially about Ansible itself, I would like to learn more about variables and defaults as they seem like the next level of abstraction available to me through Ansible.
+More speficially about Ansible itself, I would like to learn more about variables and defaults as they seem like the next level of abstraction available to me through Ansible, especially since there are multiple locations to declare them which seem to have a well-defined order of precedence.